RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 ### Managing CSI Classes with the CLI

-The CLI supports incremental updates — you don't need to rebuild the entire block each time.
+The CLI supports incremental updates.
+You don't need to rebuild the entire block each time.

 | CLI action | What it does |
 |:-----------|:-------------|